mikejoh/tmux-k8s/README.md

 ### Bonus

-If you want to use my status bar setup in tmux, or basically use my tmux.conf as is, you can find more info [here][tmux_gist]:
+If you want to use my status bar setup in tmux, or basically use my tmux.conf as is, you can find more info [here][tmux_gist].

 [tmux_gist]: https://gist.github.com/mikejoh/d2021745632f404ab8a47a3667168398
 [tpm]: https://github.com/tmux-plugins/tpm